 Idle Engineers Team

-Idle Engineers is a group of engineers, musicians, educators, and hobbyists who want to inspire creativity and interest in science, technology, engineering, and math (STEM).
-We aim to create and share projects which enable others to educate or inspire as well, creating a self-sustaining reaction of discovery.
-We believe strongly in open source, open collaboration, and life-long learning.
+Idle Engineers is a group of engineers, musicians, educators, and hobbyists who strongly in open source, open collaboration, and life-long learning.
+We want to inspire creativity through in science, technology, engineering, art, and math (STEAM).
+We strive to create and share projects which enable others to learn as well as inspire a curiosity that encourages exploration.

 To support our educational goals, we focus on inexpensive, easily-accessible hardware and software projects that can be undertaken by novice hobbyists, parents and their children, or educators and their pupils.
 All our designs center around flexibility and ease of use for maximum impact.